AML-CityU/AML-CityU.github.io/_pages/openings.md

 Master's and Bachelor's students at CityU who intent to work with us, please contact us as earliest due to the limited positions per year.
 ML knowledge, Python coding and English writing experience is desirable.

-[Visiting research students & scholars positions](https://www.cityu.edu.hk/pg/visiting/visiting-research-students) are available year around.
+[Visiting research students & scholars positions](https://www.cityu.edu.hk/pg/visiting/visiting-research-students) are available year around (preferably >= 6 months).

 Due to the large number of lab members, on-site and online RA positions are only available for excellent students (preferably >= 6 months).